thomasl28500/TravelParallax/README.md

 # Double click on HTML file

-# The server will initialize in the <http://localhost:3000>
+# The projet will start in the <http://localhost:3000>
 ```

 ## :memo: License ##